The only things you regret are the things you don’t do. – Michael Curtiz

 - They wish they had let themselves be happier.

-According to Ware the first regret is the most common regret of all.
-When people realise that their life is almost over and look back clearly on it, it is easy to see how many dreams have gone unfulfilled.
+According to Ware, the first regret is the most common regret of all.
+When people realised that their life is almost over and look back clearly on it, it is easy to see how many dreams have gone unfulfilled.